-To be a dietitian in Ireland, you have to be registered with CORU Dietitians Registration Board.
+To be a dietitian in Ireland, you must be registered with CORU Dietitians Registration Board.
 CORU is Ireland’s multi-profession health regulator.
 CORU’s role is to protect the public by promoting high standards of professional conduct and competence through statutory registration of health and social care professionals.
 All dietitians are required to follow a Code of Professional Conduct and Ethics and attain a high level standard of performance to remain on the register.

 • Our dietitians work across a range of specialty areas in the hospital including:

-• Acute Medical Admissions Unit and ED
+• Acute Medical Admissions Unit, Frailty and ED

-• Burns
+• National Burns Unit

 • Critical Care